Full-Stack Developer

 How to write a great cover letter for a Full-Stack Developer

-Feel free to use the full-stack developer template above as-is, but if you are anything like me, you probably want to know why it is put together this way.
+Feel free to use the full-stack developer template above as-is, but if you are anything like me, you probably want to know why it is laid out the way it is.

 Three parts do most of the work in an effective cover letter: